 You have strong statutory rights anyway

-When you buy anything, a key rule is the Sale of Goods Act 1979.
+When you buy anything, you will be protected by the Consumer Rights Act 2015.
 It says goods should be of satisfactory quality, fit to do the job intended and last a reasonable length of time.

 Where goods are faulty, take them back within six months and this law means the shop has to prove they WERE NOT faulty when you bought them.

-Even after that you still have strong rights for six years, but from then on you must prove they WERE faulty when you bought them.
-So at the very worst, if you buy, take it home and it doesn't work, take it back and you are entitled to a full repair, replacement or at least a percentage towards one.
+Even after that you still have strong rights for six years, but from then on you must prove the goods WERE faulty when you bought them.
+So at the very worst, if you buy, take it home and it doesn't work, take it back and you are entitled to a full repair, replacement or at least a percentage towards the cost of a replacement.